Special thanks to Terry Owen for contributing this article on internal audit KPI metrics.

-That was in addition to performing risk analysis of potential audit objectives, following up on previous audits, training, and responding to inquiries by anyone that had an axe to grind or a bone to pick.
+I worked in a high-volume audit shop where our team of 12 auditors and 2 support staff issued nearly 100(!) audit reports each year.
+Additionally, we performed risk analysis of potential audit objectives, followed up on previous audits, attended regular training, and responded to inquiries by anyone that had an axe to grind or a bone to pick.

 Our world without solid internal audit KPI metrics

-We also tended to either overload or under-load auditors with audits and work.
+We also tended to either overload or underload auditors with audits and work.

 The pain pushed us to improve